tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_intro.md

 ---
-title: Introduction to the OpenAPI specification
+title: Introduction to the OpenAPI specification and Swagger
 permalink: /pubapis_swagger_intro.html
 categories:
 - api-doc